Allregulin

-Allregulin (ARLN) is a protein which in humans is encoded by the C4orf3 gene.
+Allregulin (ARLN) is a protein which in humans is encoded by the ARLN gene (previously C4orf3).
 ARLN is a small ER transmembrane protein that regulates calcium homeostasis through SERCA (sarco-endoplasmic reticulum calcium ATPase).
 It is also known as C4orf3 and HCVFTP1 (hepatitis C virus F protein-transactivated protein 1).

 Gene

 Chromosome 4 open reading frame 3 is a protein encoding gene that is located on chromosome 4 with specific location 4q26.
 It has a total of 3 exons.
 The gene acts upstream or within negative regulation of ATPase-coupled calcium transmembrane transporter activity.
 The protein encoded by this gene is located in the endoplasmic reticulum membrane as an integral component.
 It is ubiquitously expressed in the esophagus, fat, and kidney.
 It is a newly discovered tissue specific regulator of SERCA (sarco-endoplasmic reticulum calcium ATPase), its function to interact with the inhibitory groove of SERCA.

 mRNA

 C4orf3 transcript variant 1 encodes for a mRNA sequence that is 2975 nucleotides in length.
 It is composed of three exons, two of which are embedded in the coding sequence and one that spans the rest of the sequence.
 There is no 5' UTR because the coding sequence begins at the beginning of the sequence and the 3' UTR is 209 nucleotides long.